Child Adoption Laws can help protect you and your child from uncertainty and confusion

 § 5-104.
 Jurisdiction and venue

-(a) The probate court has jurisdiction over a proceeding for the adoption of an adult or emancipated minor under this article if a petitioner lived in this state for at least 90 days immediately preceding the filing of a petition for adoption.
+(a) The probate division of the superior court has jurisdiction over a proceeding for the adoption of an adult or emancipated minor under this article if a petitioner lived in this state for at least 90 days immediately preceding the filing of a petition for adoption.

 § 5-105.
 Petition for adoption